Step-by-Step: How working with me helps people living abroad

 After the first session, we’ll continue with 50-minute online sessions, from wherever you are in the world.

-We usually meet weekly, but we can adjust the pace to suit your needs.
+Most clients choose to meet weekly, but we can find a pace that suits your needs.

 CBT stands for Cognitive Behavioural Therapy, a practical, evidence-based approach that looks at how your thoughts, feelings, and behaviours are all connected.